 In this process slack wax feedstock is going through the sweating chamber.
 Sweating chamber is a insulated structure which contains rectangular trays and equipped with screen mesh.
 Coils and elements are included for cooling and heating purposes.
 General process steps are as below:

 First, fresh water is filled in each tray, and then feedstock will filled in each tray.
 Cooling water is circulated through the ducts in order to crystalize wax.
 Water will be removed and sweating process starts until the paraffin wax reaches the oil connect requirements.
-The semi-finished paraffin wax will go through further purification process like Decoloring & Deodorizing to make fully refined paraffin wax.
+The semi-finished will go through further purification process like Decoloring & Deodorizing to make fully refined .

 Application of Paraffin wax

-The most usage of paraffin wax is in candle industry. paraffin wax is also play an important role in hot-melt adhesives. paraffin wax protects of rubber articles (e.g. tires and cables) against premature aging through ozonization, manufacture and impregnation of paper and cardboard.
+The most usage of paraffin wax is in candle industry. they are also play an important role in hot-melt adhesives. they are protects of rubber articles (e.g. tires and cables) against premature aging through ozonization, manufacture and impregnation of paper and cardboard.
 As a constituent of numerous cosmetics (e.g. skin-cream, lipsticks and Vaseline), corrosion preventative or inhibitor (water repellent) and other industries like PVC, agriculture, paint and inks, and etc.

 Internationally Paraffin waxes quality controlled by their physical properties such as melting point, congealing point, oil content, viscosity, penetration and color.
 These tests are developed by the ASTM and each has specific number and standard.
 For further details please visit ASTM website.
 Clients can use services of international inspectors such as SGS for quality and quantity control purposes